freiremelgiz/ECE532-FinalProject/README.md

 ## Least Squares Classification
 I added a processing step to the Dataset class to convert the label vectors from the {0,+1} space to the {-1,+1} space to match the output of the sign() function.
-The first classification was a naive LeastSquares training the weight vector with the training data provided in the datasets.
+The first classification was a simple Least Squares training the weight vector with the training data provided in the datasets.
 Then I classified the testing data on each dataset.
+Using the results from Principal Component Analysis, I decided to perform the Least Squares classification on a low-rank approximation of the training data matrix.
+The rank was chosen based on the trend of singular values found.
 The results are summarized in the table below.

 | Dataset | Error: Full-rank | Approximation rank |  Error: Low-rank |
 | :----:  | :----------------: | :----------------: | : ---------------: |